Improve Performance of Insert and Update on same table [message #682356] |

 The table has total 9 million of records.

-Will adding the primary constraint or any index's will enhance the performance of this package?
 For INSERT, as you are making concurrent inserts you would need to be sure that adding a primary key is not going to cause issues with row locking.

 For UPDATE, how are you finding the rows to be updated?
 If you are updating individual rows, an index should certainly help.